wonrzrzeczny/CTF-writeups/0ctf 2019/Neuron Break/readme.md

 prob = predictclass('./static/tmp.jpg', lenet, targetclass)
 ```

 We will store the best so far image in ```tmp.jpg``` and currently analysed image after random change in ```tmp2.jpg```.
 Next we start a while loop going until the prob value will exceed 0.5.
-This part makes a random change to best so far image:
+This part makes a random change to the best so far image:

 ```python
 x = randint(0, 31)